nicozerpa/website/src/blog/how-to-learn-javascript-not-dying-in-the-process.md

 ---
 title: How to Learn Modern JavaScript (Not Dying in the Process)
 id: 20210321
+description: JavaScript is one of the most popular languages, but learning it is challenging.
+If you're a beginner and need help to tackle it, I've got some tips for you.
 ---

 JavaScript is one of the most popular languages of the web.
-However, learning it is quite challenging.
+However, learning it is challenging.
 Many people find it confusing, overwhelming.
 If you're a beginner and want some help on how to tackle JavaScript, here are some useful tips for you:

 ## Don't Strive for Perfection: Programming is Making Mistakes